amancho/sk-api-shopping-cart/README.md

 # sk-api-checkout
-API to manage shopping cart actions and checkout process
+API to manage shopping cart actions (create, add item, update item and remove item) and checkout process

 ## How it works
 1. **Incoming Request**: